OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Google+

 You can sign up and log in to SoundCloud using your Google+ account.
 When you sign up using Google+, Google will ask your permission to share certain information from your Google+ account with SoundCloud.
-This includes your first name, last name, gender, a link to your Google+ profile, your profile picture, and your list of friends.
+This includes your first name, last name, a link to your Google+ profile, your profile picture, and your list of friends.
 This information is collected by Google and is provided to us under the terms of Google's privacy policy.

 If you sign up to SoundCloud® using Google+, by default information regarding your activity on SoundCloud® will be visible on Google to everyone in your Google+ circles and shared with Google according to Google's terms of service and Google's privacy policy.
 For more information on how to manage the activities you share back to your Google+ account, see Google's support page.
 You can manage who from your Google+ circles sees your SoundCloud® activity from within your Google+ App settings page.
 If you want to control the type of SoundCloud® activity that is shared with your Google+ circles, you can do this from the settings page of your SoundCloud account under the “Connections” tab.